daaron-wright/KAFDemoTemplate/README.md

-# Omnis Demo - Frontend Only
+# Kyndryl Agentic Framework Demo, Front-End Only

-🎯 **This repository has been simplified to run the frontend without requiring any backend services or AI agents.**
+ **This repository has been simplified to run the frontend without requiring any backend services or AI agents.**

-The Omnis Demo frontend now runs in **demo mode** with intelligent mock responses, providing the full user experience without complex backend setup.
+The Kyndryl Agentic Framework front-end now runs in **demo mode** with intelligent mock responses, providing the full user experience without complex backend setup.

 ## Quick Start